How to Bet on Golf Tournaments

 The difference between a top-ranked golfer and someone ranked outside the top 100 isn’t as wide as in other sports, so long shots have a realistic chance to win.

-Beyond picking tournament winners, bettors can wager on finishing positions, matchups, live bets, and prop markets.
+Beyond picking tournament winners, there are finishing positions, matchups, live bets, props, the list goes on.

 Understanding these options and applying the right strategy can help bettors maximize their chances of success.